enienws/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 After augmentation of data new samples for classes is given in the following list:
 1260 1980 2010 1260 1770 1650 1800 1290 1260 1320 1800 1170 1890 1920  690 1620 1800  990 1080 1260 1500 1350 1650 1350 1680 1350 1620 1470 1440 1680 1950  690 1470 1797 1800 1080 1650 1260 1860 1350 1500 1470 1470

+Moreover data visualization is found on previous section.

  Before augmentation samples for separate classes are given in following list:
 180 1980 2010 1260 1770 1650  360 1290 1260 1320 1800 1170 1890 1920  690 540  360  990 1080  180  300  270  330  450  240 1350  540  210  480  240 390  690  210  599  360 1080  330  180 1860  270  300  210  210
+The visulization graph after data augmentation is found below image.
+It seems better however some more work needed here.

+![alt text][image25]

 It can be seen that, before augmentation sample count difference between classes is much more striking.